emcrisostomo/latency-simulation/blog-post.md

 > Latency inflation is not about slow code: it's about **waiting** before our code actually runs.

-Pretending the world is exponential means pretending our intuitions are correct, when they are based on a model which is too simple:
+Pretending the world is exponential means pretending our intuitions are correct when they are based on a model which is too simple:

 - "But... average latency should scale linearly!"
 - "But... the CPU is not saturated, queues shouldn't be forming!"